mui/material-ui/docs/src/pages/getting-started/installation/installation.md

 yarn add @material-ui/core@next @material-ui/styled-engine-sc@next styled-components
 ```

-Take a look on the [Styling Engine guide](/customization/styling-engine/) for more information about how to configure this.
+Take a look on the [Styled Engine guide](/customization/styled-engine/) for more information about how to configure this.

 ## Roboto Font